gustavofpereira/aula-insta/README.md

 This project is under MIT license.
 Open file [LICENSE](LICENSE.md) to details.
 The images in this project were made by repo's owner or taken from another repo in the web with the right authorization of use.

-## :small_orange_diamond: Thanks

-I wish to say thanks to <b>Digital Innovation One</b> and <b>everis</b> for make this bootcamp possible.
-Special thanks to Gabriela Pinheiro by skillfully teaching in this course.
-Thank you very much.
-You are doing a great job.

 <p align="right">
     <a href="https://github.com/gustavofpereira"><img alt="tagcat" src="https://github.com/gustavofpereira/gustavofpereira/blob/main/tagcat.png" width="140"></a>